 In 2002, Michelle’s dedication to accomplishing her goal became visible rapidly as she quickly became the Executive Director of Community Relations and External Affairs at the University of Chicago hospitals.
 Within a few years, in 2005, Michelle Obama climbed up to Vice President of Community Relations and External Affairs.
 She was now responsible for the hospital’s diversity program and all initiatives concerning the relationship between the hospitals and the community.

-Both Michelle Obama and Barack were hard-working individuals who frequently had to deal with the hard work and responsibilities that came with their jobs.
+Both Michelle and Barack were hard-working individuals who frequently had to deal with the hard work and responsibilities that came with their jobs.
 However, as of 2007, Michelle decided to help Barack Obama with his campaign when he was running for president.
 For this reason, Mrs. Obama performed her job part-time as she took unpaid leave to assist Barack.

 As of 2009, Michelle Obama became the First Lady of the United States.
 She quickly launched several campaigns to improve the well-being of the public.
 For instance, in 2010, Michelle Obama launched ‘Let’s Move!,’ which is an initiative that attempts to eliminate childhood obesity within a generation.
 She also found ‘Joining Forces,’ an initiative that supports military families to ensure smooth transitioning of service members to the labor market.

 Furthermore, Michelle was involved in helping children reach their full potential with other campaigns such as ‘Reach Higher’ and ‘Let Girls Learn’.
 Reach Higher was launched in 2014, in which Michelle Obama attempted to inspire all students in the United States to take ownership of their future by participating in any educational program after high school that opens new job opportunities.
 With Let Girls Learn, Mrs. Obama tried to help adolescent girls without education to attain an education that can help shape their future.